Folding machine: Knife folders

 A knife folder works by striking the paper with a knife between two rollers.
 This knife is not sharp enough to cut through the paper and simply strikes and creases the paper along the line where the fold is required.
 Ideally, knife folding is used with thick paper, for "cross folds" (commonly employed for maps and also known as a "French fold") or if the paper has been stitched during the folding process; stitched sheets can ruin high friction rollers.

+Plow folders

+A plow folding machine works with a metal strip or a couple of brushes.
+The paper is forced to fold because of the shape of the strip or how the brushes are placed. after the paper is folded a wheel presses the folded edge for a better fold.